iomicroservices/baselink-nuxt/content/how-to-guides/smart-call-divert.md

 ### Why Choose Smart Call Divert?

 - **Never Miss a Call**: Ensure potential clients or urgent queries find their way to you, or an appropriate team member, without delay.
-- **Stay Connected, Always**: Being out of the office doesn’t mean being out of reach.
+- **Stay Connected, Always**: Being out of the office doesn't mean being out of reach.
 Redirect calls to wherever you are, seamlessly.
 - **Simplified Call Management**: With Smart Call Divert, handling your business calls becomes straightforward, whether via our online control panel or mobile app.

 ### Getting Started with Smart Call Divert